espnet/espnet/doc/espnet2_tutorial.md

 ### Architecture

 The architecture is composed of three modules: encoder, decoder and joint network.
-Each one has a set of up to two parameters settable in order to configure the internal parts.
+Each module has one (or three)  config(s) with various parameters in order to configure the internal parts.
 The following sections describe the mandatory and optional parameters for each module.

 #### Encoder

-For the encoder, we propose a unique encoder type encapsulating the following blocks: Conformer, Conv 1D and RNN.
-It is similar to the custom encoder in ESPnet1 with the exception that we also support RNN, meaning we don't need to set the parameter `encoder: [type]` here.
-Instead, the encoder architecture is defined by three parameters passed to `encoder_conf`:
+For the encoder, we propose a unique encoder type encapsulating the following blocks: Conformer and Conv 1D (other X-former such as Branchformer or Enformer will be supported soon).
+It is similar to the custom encoder in ESPnet1, meaning we don't need to set the parameter `encoder: [type]` here.
+Instead, the encoder architecture is defined by three configurations passed to `encoder_conf`:

   1. `input_conf` (**Dict**): The configuration for the input block.
   2. `main_conf` (**Dict**): The main configuration for the parameters shared across all blocks.